oracle/coherence-operator/docs/samples/operator/metrics/enable-metrics/README.md

    You can see `grafana` and other `promethues` related pods along with the `coherence-operator` pod.

-1. Install the Coherence cluster with `prometheusoperator` enabled:
+1. Install the Coherence cluster:

    ```bash
    $ helm install \